 Ask the children a series of questions about which is easier to do.
-For instance, jumping on 2 feet or hopping on 1 foot; coloring with crayons or painting with paint and brush; say simple sentence or tongue-twister.
+For instance, jumping on two feet or hopping on one foot; coloring with crayons or painting with paint and brush; say simple sentence or tongue-twister.
 Teacher may ask for volunteers to try each thing.
 Finally, ask children which is easier, to heal a paralyzed man or forgive his sins?
+(Both are impossible for us, but just pretend.)
 That's what we'll talk about in today's lessons.